Why go?

 Sarhang Palace Hotel

-The hotel is located in a historical building near the center of Isfahan and the walking street.
-The building has been carefully restored, but has retained its charm and special atmosphere: you want to look at the interiors of the common areas, rooms and surrounding area in detail, each time finding something new in them.
+The hotel is located in a historic building near the center of Isfahan and the promenade.
+The building has been carefully restored, yet retaining its charm and unique atmosphere: the interiors of the common areas, rooms, and surrounding grounds invite you to explore them in detail, discovering something new each time.

 Damask Rose Festival

-The bright and fragrant Rose Festival takes place annually for a month, from April 21 to May 21.
-This is the season of flowering of a special variety of roses - the Damask rose, which today, like centuries ago, inspires poets, artists and perfumers around the world.
-The extract of this rose is often used to create expensive French perfumes.
+The vibrant and fragrant Rose Festival takes place annually for a month, from April 21 to May 21.
+This is the blooming season for a special rose variety—the Damask rose, which today, as centuries ago, inspires poets, artists, and perfumers around the world.
+Extract from this rose is often used to create expensive French perfumes.

-Spring days, the time for roses to bloom, are a time for celebration, which in ancient Persia was accompanied by beautiful and unusual rituals.
-For example, Gol Galtan is a baby rolling in rose petals.
-The child’s relatives collected fragrant buds at dawn, accompanying this action with traditional prayers.
-At home, after bathing in the water, the baby was placed on fresh sheets strewn with fresh petals and rocked to sleep.
+Spring, the season of rose bloom, is a time for celebration, which in ancient Persia was accompanied by beautiful and unusual rituals.
+For example, Gol Galtan involves rolling a baby in rose petals.
+The baby's relatives would gather the fragrant buds at dawn, accompanying this act with traditional prayers.
+At home, after bathing, the baby would be placed on fresh sheets strewn with fresh petals and rocked to sleep.

-At the festival you will be able to learn more about this ritual and other beautiful traditions associated with the Damask rose, how the luxurious buds were transformed into a fragrant essence.
-And, of course, here you will enjoy the fantastic shades of petals created by nature itself, and the famous lasting aroma of these incredible flowers.
+At the festival, you can learn more about this ritual and other beautiful traditions associated with the Damask rose, and how its luxurious buds were transformed into a fragrant essence.
+And, of course, you'll enjoy the fantastic shades of petals, created by nature itself, and the renowned, long-lasting fragrance of these incredible flowers.

 Millions of years